Climate Strategies and Risk Management

 (2) Physical Risk:

-In this assessment, we have narrowed down the focus to four major climate risks out of the 15 identified risks.
-The transformation risks include "carbon fee imposition," "renewable energy quota requirements," and "low-carbon technology transition."
-The physical risk is "electricity price increases resulting in higher electricity costs."
+This assessment focused on 5 major climate risks out of the 18 identified risks.
+The transformation risks include "carbon fee imposition, "low-carbon technology transformation", "increased climate-related information disclosure requirements", and "customer requirements for the use of renewable energy".
+The physical risk is "damage to buildings and facilities due to typhoons, strong winds and heavy rains".
 From these risks, we have identified opportunities stemming from climate change and developed adaptation strategies and goals.
 The objective is to mitigate the potential negative impacts of climate change on the company's operations.